ouya/docs/custom_launchers.md

 ```

-To help make them more usable, we've exposed the ability for them to open up certain activities in the standard OUYA launcher:
+To help make them more usable, we've exposed the ability for them to open up certain activities in the standard `Cortex TV` launcher:

 # Pair Controllers